-Cerys is a PhD student in the Crime and Security Science Department at UCL.
-They study the people who buy drugs on the internet and the efficacy of law enforcement attempts to stop them.
+Cerys is a researcher at Galop.
+They study the impact of transphobia on the LGBTQ+ community.
 In their spare time, they are a comedian, a podcast producer, editor and presenter, and freelance science communicator.

 Cerys performs stand-up comedy at science comedy nights, LGBTQ+ comedy nights and just comedy comedy nights, they perform to sold out crowds and the occasional empty pub basement.

 Cerys has been podcasting since they were 16 and first tried community radio (on Stroud FM).
 They ran the pop-science podcast "Have You Tried Science?" from 2014-2015 on UCL Rare FM and continues to make science audio media for UCL Culture.

 They write, edit, and produce podcasts about science, museums, and the LGBTQ+ community.
 They have worked with historians, scientists, and academics to produce accessible, professional, and entertaining pieces of media about a huge range of subjects from the testing of Jeremy Bentham's DNA to the first wheel-spun pot.

-Their new project is the Coming Out Tapes, an audio archive of LGBTQ+ stories.
+Their latest project is the Coming Out Tapes, an audio archive of LGBTQ+ stories.

 Cerys delivers a range of lectures and workshops on their research subject - cybercrime, to students aged 8 to 18.
 They have worked with organisations such as UCL Widening Participation, the ESU, and the Brilliant Club.

 Outside of their academic speciality, they have a passion for LGBTQ+ history and so also research the history of scientific research on the LGBTQ+ community.
-They have presented their findings for the Skeptics, Oxford, Nerd Nite, London and Babble Talks, Tooting.
+They have presented their findings for the Skeptics, (multiple cities), Nerd Nite, London and Babble Talks, Tooting.
 They are a Stonewall School Role Model and give talks on LGBTQ+ history and experiences in schools.

-They also teach science podcasting for several academic courses at UCL and ran a workshop on this subject at the London Podcast Festival
+They also teach science podcasting for several academic courses at UCL and have run workshops on science podcasting and interview techniques at the London Podcast Festival